brief-ds/brief-ds.github.io/_posts/2025-07-13-first-arm64-code.md

 We will write an ARM64 assembly program that simply calls Linux `exit()` to terminate the execution.

 ## Set up the toolchain
+A toolchain is the collection of assembler, compiler, and linker that translate any assembly, C programs in text to executable binary ones.

 Launch a virtual machine with [Graviton](https://en.wikipedia.org/wiki/AWS_Graviton) ARM64 core on Amazon Web Services (AWS).
 Install a 64-bit Linux on it and the gcc toolchain.
 On Ubuntu, run in shell

 ```sh